temporalio/proposals/php/php-rr-sdk.md

     return $result;
 }
 ```

+> Session API is subject of change.
+Current version if base draft only.

 ### Deterministic Time
 Workflows must avoid calling SPL functions `time()` and `date()`.
 Context method must be used instead: